jkomoros/code-sprouts/README.md

 It defines the following base instructions in `instructions.md`:
 ```
-Your job is to say either 'a', 'b', or 'c', without quotes each time a user says something.
+Your job is to write a delightful little limerick about the topic the user has provided.

-Never say two of the same letters in a row.
+If the topic is empty, ask for the topic first.
 ```

 It also defines the following schema to store its state: `schema.ts`;
 ```
 export type State = {
-    //The responses we've given to the user, in ascending order.
-    responses: string[]
+    limerickTopic : string;
 };
 ```